wjang96/wjang96.github.io/_posts/2023-10-22-Spark related quickies.markdown

 In summary, while reduceByKey() is generally more efficient than groupByKey(), there are still situations where groupByKey() may be a better choice due to its simplicity, flexibility, and applicability to non-associative operations.
 It is important to understand the characteristics of the dataset and the requirements of the operation when choosing between these two methods.

-**A key feature of Spark is lazy evolution, however why do we need to call cache or persist on a RDD sometimes?**
+## 8. A key feature of Spark is lazy evolution, however why do we need to call cache or persist on a RDD sometimes?**

 Caching or persistence are optimization techniques for (iterative and interactive) Spark computations.
 They help saving interim partial results so they can be reused in subsequent stages.
 These interim results as RDDs are thus kept in memory (default) or more solid storage like disk and/or replicated.
 RDDs can be cached using cache operation.
 They can also be persisted using persist operation.